 FRIDAY NIGHT AT OLD-TIME MUSIC FESTIVAL

 Fiddlers, other instrumentalists and those who like to listen to good, toe-tapping fiddle music are invited to the Fiddlers’ Frolic at the annual Old-Time Music, Ozark Heritage Festival.
-The frolic begins at 6 p.m.
-Friday, June 2, in the West Plains Civic Center.
+The frolic begins at 5 p.m.
+Friday, June 1, on the east lawn of the West Plains Civic Center.
 The two-day annual event in downtown West Plains, Mo., celebrates Ozarks music and culture.
 Admission to all festival events is free.
 Festival hours are 3-9 p.m.
 Friday, and noon-9 p.m.
 Saturday.

 An annual component of the festival, the Fiddlers Frolic gives participating fiddlers an opportunity to select and lead tunes in an open jam session.
 It focuses principally on traditional fiddling found in this region, but traditional is defined broadly and flexibly, and fiddlers of all backgrounds, stylistic orientations and skill levels are welcome to participate.